Skip to Content

 Method

-1. In a medium sized bowl, make the marinade by mixing together the Tabasco, lemon juice, garlic powder, salt, olive oil, Worcestershire, honey and paprika.
+1. Marinate the shrimp.
+In a medium sized bowl, mix together the Tabasco, lemon juice, garlic powder, salt, olive oil, Worcestershire, honey, and paprika.
 Add the shrimp, toss to coat and set aside.

-2. Add all of the dressing ingredients to the base of a food processor.
+2. Make the dressing.
+In the base of a food processor, combine the mayonnaise, Dijon, lemon juice, lemon zest, Tabasco, honey, Worcestershire sauce, capers, garlic powder, and paprika to the base of a food processor.
 Pulse to combine until mostly smooth.

-3. Heat a large non-stick skillet over medium-high heat.
-Add the shrimp and cook until opaque and there are no more gray parts left, about 5-7 minutes.
-Transfer the shrimp to a plate to cool while preparing the salad.
+3. Heat a large nonstick skillet over medium-high heat.
+Add the shrimp and cook until opaque and there are no more gray parts remaining, 5 to 7 minutes.
+Transfer to a plate to cool.

-5. Sprinkle the salad (especially the eggs) with flaky salt and freshly cracked pepper to taste.
+5. Sprinkle the salad (especially the eggs) with flaky salt and pepper to taste.

 Nutrition Info